NHOrus/srwq-compilation/episode-07.md

 + Ibis Douglas: Gun nut and artillery specialist, still pining for her missing friend.
 You've befriended her, but offers of comfort sex have been rebuffed so far.
 + Johnathan Kazahara: Main engineer on the now-obsolete Grungust line, and probably the last surviving scientist from TLI.
 + Rio Mei Long: Engineer and pilot, good at multitasking, enough to keep a Trilobite battleship meant to have a crew of dozens flying single-handedly.
-+ Ryoto Hikawa: Your designated punchbag for the trip.
++ Ryoto Hikawa: Your designated punch bag for the trip.
 Has yet to do a single useful thing yet except hold things for Johnathan and Rio.
 + Arado Balanga: Your prisoner, though you haven't gotten alone time with him yet.
 Part of you is still convinced he's the ghost of your dead friend returned from hell to punish you for your sins, but the sense-making part of your brain is winning for now.
 + Kai Kitamura: When last you heard of Magnum Kitamura, he had left his job training EFA recruits to help spearhead the assault on the Inspectors final fortress.
 Three months later he appears in a Shadow Mirror battleship sporting an eyepatch and asking politely if he can help.
 No-one is sure what to make of him, but he's so experienced and smexy that he's practically team leader at this point, even though you can't tell if he's even on your side.
 + Dumi-chan: The Dynamic Unlimited Military Intelligence, an AI meant to run the DGG-04 and support the Raioh.
 Has bent over backwards to help you out of many sticky situations, claiming that as the DGG-03's registered pilot, keeping you alive is its top priority.